ericeilertson/safe_documentation/srp_requirements.md

 8. Is security awareness training commensurate with differing levels of responsibilities and access?
 9. Do employees responsible for Information Security undergo additional specific training (e.g., Information Security Operations)?
-10. Is a disciplinary process, that would be invoked as a consequence of non-compliance referenced, in all relevant policies and related training?
+10. Is there a disciplinary process, that would be invoked as a consequence of non-compliance referenced, in all relevant policies and related training?
 11. Is there a policy/documented process to ensure that HR notify security/access administration of an employee's/contractor's termination or change of status for access rights removal?